 Big "NO!": Done by Fallon after the beanstalk is chopped down.
 Fortunately for him, he finds the rest of the beans.

 The Cameo: Warwick Davis appears during the beginning of the film.
-Ian McKellen also makes a vocal cameo in one of the first theatrical trailers reading the quote above, which is also placed in the film's climax in which generations of people tell the story of Jack.
+Ian McKellen also makes a vocal cameo in one of the first theatrical trailers reading a quote, which is also placed in the film's climax in which generations of people tell the story of Jack.

 Chekhov's Gun: Jack saved that one last bean... and then uses it to kill Fallon at the climax.